oodoriko/port/c/README.md

 8. job to backfill historical
 9. take profit logic done
 10. set up db service for both be and fe (and read role)
+11. show results properly

-to-do: 10. job to cache daily coinbase data
+12. to-do: 10. job to cache daily coinbase data

 result:

 1. when to save a backtest
-2. show result properly (show all + metrics)
-3. show all run result (grid?)
+2. show all run result (grid?)
-4. cache backtest data(meta: bk id, set up) (key perf) (full results)
+3. cache backtest data(meta: bk id, set up) (key perf) (full results)

-5. cost logic,
+4. cost logic,

-6. grid search? need to think it through
+5. grid search? need to think it through

 - dont think indicator's param should be touched
 - strategy combo -> easy, a list